logiqai/docs/logiq-server/logiq-paas-community-edition.md

 As a final step, you should read our [End User's License Agreement](https://docs.logiq.ai/eula/eula) and accept its terms before you proceed with deploying LOGIQ PaaS.

-### Latest LOGIQ component versions
+### Latest Apica Ascent component versions

-The following table lists the latest version tags for all LOGIQ components.
+The following table lists the latest version tags for all Apica Ascent components.

 | Image | Version |
 | :--- | :--- |